The Yoga Institute Recommends – Summer 2025

 Philosopher Carl Jung once said, “Thinking is hard, that’s why most people judge”.

 Judgement quickly formed, it’s easy to then assume our judgement is correct.
 Feeling right is not just self-validating, it can also be highly addictive.
+A thought or judgement repeated over and over gets hardwired as a belief.
 As humans, we will sacrifice peace, friendship, contentment, love and even life (our own or other’s), in order to be right.

 The alternative – feeling wrong – is so uncomfortable, we will do anything to avoid it, we tell ourselves the stories over and over that restore our sense of self-righteousness, even if it reinforces a disempowering frame of mind such as victimhood.